hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 for each component.
 The yaml examples are used in `govuk-frontend`'s own unit test suite.

 An additional, manually created, set of fixtures in `src/test/resources/fixtures/additional-fixtures` captures test cases that are not covered by the published examples.
-For example, the layout and template components do not have published examples in `govuk-frontend` so they are placed in this directory.
+For example, the template does not have published examples in `govuk-frontend` so they are placed in this directory.

 To regenerate the test fixtures, you will need the template renderer running locally (see below).
 Then run ```sbt generateUnitTestFixtures```.
 The template renderer does not need to be running while the unit